soumya-sundar/weather-forecast/README.md

 * Include eslint corrections throughout the code.

-* Use module bundler such as Webpack with plugins support.
+* Use module bundler such as Webpack with plugin support.

 * Use location detectors to display the current location forecast on page loads.